 - Practice at home.
 Don’t have a pool?
 That’s fine!
 Have your swimmer practice little, fast kicks while they are lying on their belly on the bed, couch, in the bath, or pretty much anywhere!
 This will help your swimmer’s brain to understand what swimming kicks feel like and will also help their stamina so that they can kick for longer while they are at swimming lessons.

 - Show or tell them that swimming is fun!
 And how much you or their family member loves to swim!
-We have had many swimmers who are upset at lessons then go home and swim in a pool with mom or dad or a sibling or friends and come to the next lesson happier and more ready to participate.
+We have had many swimmers who are upset at lessons then go home and swim in a pool with mom, dad, a sibling, or friends and come to the next lesson happier and more ready to participate.
 Sometimes the swimmer doesn’t understand that swimming is supposed to be enjoyable until they see those they love having fun doing it!

 Can my child wear goggles?